03.12.2018

 Kostas

-In this blog, we explain the search engine, website, and business benefits of having and using shorter URLs.
+In this blog, we explain the search engine, website and business benefits of having and using shorter URLs.

-Optimizing the length of your website’s URLs is a marketing practice your business should consider.
+Optimising the length of your website’s URLs is a marketing practice your business should consider.
 Not only do shorter URLs rank better in search results, but they are also far easier for users to type out and thus improve the user experience.

 Google wants a search engine-friendly URL